William C. Davis (historian): Career

 Following his graduate studies, Davis began his professional career in publishing as an editorial assistant at Historical Times, Inc. in Harrisburg, Pennsylvania, from 1969 to 1972.
 He went on to serve as editor of American History Illustrated and Civil War Times Illustrated magazines from 1972 to 1976.
 He later became president of the National Historical Society (1976–1982), executive editor of Historical Times, Inc. (1982–1984), and corporate editorial director of the same company (1984–1986).

 From 1986 to 1990, Davis was president of Museum Editions, Ltd., a book and product packaging division of Cowles Magazines, and continued as a book packaging and sales consultant from 1990 to 1992, including representing Salamander Books of London in the U.S. market.

 In 1992, he began a long association as a consulting editor with Stackpole Books, a leading publisher of military history.
 That same year, he also served as an adjunct professor of English at Pennsylvania State University, Capitol Campus.

 In 2000, Davis became a professor at Virginia Tech, where he served as director of programs for the Virginia Center for Civil War Studies.
 He retired from this position in 2013.

 Throughout his academic and professional career, Davis has lectured across the United States, including the University of Arkansas, Tulane University, Virginia Military Institute, and Washington and Lee University.
 He has presented papers before prominent scholarly associations such as the American Historical Association, the Southern Historical Association, and the Smithsonian Institution.

 He was chief consultant and on-screen historian for the Arts and Entertainment/History Chanel series “Civil War Journal,” and has served as historical advisor for numerous television and film productions here and in the UK.
-He has also served as a voluntary cnsultant to the Virginia State Police linvestigating “cold case” homicides.
+He has also served as a voluntary consultant to the Virginia State Police linvestigating “cold case” homicides.

 Davis served as a consultant for the creation of a United States postage stamp of Jefferson Davis and has had input into the formation of the Museum of the Civil War in Petersburg, Virginia.

 Davis was awarded the Sonoma State University Distinguished Alumni Award in 1993.
 In 2015, he received The Lincoln Forum's Richard Nelson Current Award of Achievement.